Parts of a whole

 The Nextstrain CLI ties together all of the above to provide a consistent way to run pathogen workflows, access Nextstrain tools like Augur and Auspice across computing environments such as Docker, Conda, and AWS Batch, and publish datasets to nextstrain.org.

-Nextclade is a web application and two command-line programs (nextclade and nextalign) for performing viral genome alignment, mutation calling, clade assignment, quality checks, and phylogenetic placement.
-Nextclade can be used indepedently of other Nextstrain tools as well as integrated into workflows.
+Nextclade is a web application and a command-line tool for performing viral genome alignment, mutation calling, clade assignment, quality checks, and phylogenetic placement.
+Nextclade can be used independently of other Nextstrain tools as well as integrated into workflows.

 With this overview, you’ll be better prepared to install Nextstrain and run a workflow or contribute to development.